mayconbordin/streaminer/README.md

 `[17]` <a name="ref17"></a>Heule, Stefan, Marc Nunkesser, and Alexander Hall.
 "HyperLogLog in practice: algorithmic engineering of a state of the art cardinality estimation algorithm."
 Proceedings of the 16th International Conference on Extending Database Technology.
 ACM, 2013.

 `[18]` <a name="ref18"></a>Whang, Kyu-Young, Brad T. Vander-Zanden, and Howard M. Taylor.
 "A linear-time probabilistic counting algorithm for database applications."
 ACM Transactions on Database Systems (TODS) 15.2 (1990): 208-229.

+`[19]` <a name="ref19"></a>Fan, L., Cao, P., Almeida, J., & Broder, A. Z. (2000).
+Summary cache: a scalable wide-area web cache sharing protocol.
+IEEE/ACM Transactions on Networking (TON), 8(3), 281-293.

+`[20]` <a name="ref20"></a>Guo, Deke, Jie Wu, Honghui Chen, and Xueshan Luo.
+"Theory and Network Applications of Dynamic Bloom Filters."
+In INFOCOM, pp. 1-12.
+2006.

+`[21]` <a name="ref21"></a>Donnet, Benoit, Bruno Baynat, and Timur Friedman.
+"Retouched bloom filters: allowing networked applications to trade off selected false positives against false negatives."
+In Proceedings of the 2006 ACM CoNEXT conference, p.
+13. ACM, 2006.

+`[22]` <a name="ref22"></a>Bloom, Burton H. "Space/time trade-offs in hash coding with allowable errors."
+Communications of the ACM 13, no. 7 (1970): 422-426.